bitquery/graphql-docs/docs/Schema/binance_smart_chain/activeaddresses.md

 The `activeAddresses` field allows us to retrieve details about the active addresses from the BNB blockchain.

+Active addresses count distinct wallets that participated in transfers on BSC during a given period—a key engagement metric for ecosystem dashboards, DeFi protocol growth reports, and investor-facing analytics.
+You can filter by currency, amount thresholds, sender/receiver roles, and date ranges to segment the count by token, whale activity, or specific time windows.

 Here is an example that demonstrates how to retrieve the number of active addresses from the BNB blockchain:

 ```